congma/lru_ng/doc/source/thread-safety.rst

 :class:`LRUDict` object itself is one such effect.
 Again, this can be detected at runtime, but it is not preferable to rely on this.

-Overall, callbacks are mostly safe.
+Overall, callbacks and :meth:`~object.__del__` are mostly safe.
 However, the timing and order of the callback execution cannot be guaranteed in general in a threaded environment.

 Summary